dustin-jacobsen-colorado-edu/cs-5018-wk-5/README.md

 - This directory stores the source code of the project.
 These scripts below are of particular interest.
 - `src/fetch_data.py`
-- - This script contains the main function that pulls data from the carbon intensity public API and stores it in the database.
+- - This script contains the main function that pulls data from the air quality API and stores it in the database.
 It is regularly invoked by the `src/poller.py` script.
 - `src/web.py`
 - - This script runs a web server that provides the front end for the user to request statistical analysis of the data.
 - `src/analyzer.py`